Sadek-Hossain-Nishat/weatherappdjango/README.md

 # weatherappdjango
-a beautiful web application via python django framework . here python 3 is userd in this project you can run this project in any version of python and django
+a beautiful web application via python django framework . here python 3.10 is userd in this project you can run this project in any version of python and django first, you have to clone this project then, you have to install django, darkskylib and ipstack and finally you have to navigate project directory and run this command 'python manage.py runserver'

 project's preview